prorhap/devax-cdk-in-practice/README.md

-# Welcome to your CDK in Practice
+# Welcome to CDK in Practice

-This is the source code for AWS CDK in Practice
+This is the source code for DevAx connect, AWS CDK in Practice

 ## Links